4 Compensation for International (Non-US-Based) Employees

 Wages subject to FICA and FHI taxes include, but are not limited to: earnings; cost of living adjustments (COLA); international allowances; moving expenses; annual leave payments; and imputed income on CARE USA-paid life insurance.

-A hypothetical amount is deducted from wages of international employees to maintain equity with employees in Atlanta who are required to pay income taxes to the US government and to pay for their own housing.
+A hypothetical amount is deducted from wages of international employees to maintain equity with employees in Atlanta who are required to pay for their own housing.

-Annual leave is subject to the hypothetical housing and tax (H&T) deduction.
+Annual leave is subject to the hypothetical housing deduction.
 When employees are on annual leave the H&T deduction continues.
 If you terminate employment with CARE USA and your final payment includes annual leave, it is also subject to the H&T deduction.

 Hypothetical Housing Deduction